wp-plugins/zedity/readme.txt

 1. Click on "Plugins" in the left panel, then click on "Add new".

-2. You should now see the Install Plugins page.
+2. You should now see the "Install Plugins" page.
 Click on "Upload".

-3. Click on Browse and select your "zedity.zip" file.
+3. Click on Browse and select the .zip file to install.

-4. Click on "Install now", activate it and you're done!
+4. Click on "Install now" and activate the plugin.
+You're done!

 Here is an [Installation Tutorial](http://zedity.com/blog/plugin-installation/) with step by step instructions.